lacobham/geom99techlog/AppExperimentation.md

 Notes from Experience Builder tutorial (https://www.youtube.com/watch?v=zQMBhtQOwwY):

--Can insert URLs from Enterprise services
+- Can insert URLs from Enterprise services

--Can insert multiple web maps at once
+- Can insert multiple web maps at once

--Using dynamic attributes instead of manually changing each name/image is easier
+- Using dynamic attributes instead of manually changing each name/image is easier

--Triggers can make it zoom into specific features when clicked
+- Triggers can make it zoom into specific features when clicked

 Notes from video on making Experience Builder responsive (https://www.youtube.com/watch?v=lQcPleRqir0&list=PLGZUzt4E4O2L7N_0Wxkz8KLQhF-54kpFF&index=3):